How NaNoWriMo Works for Educators

 3. Use our Educator Resources.

 We’ve got student workbooks, Common Core-aligned lesson plans, and a free classroom kit to help you inspire your kids before, during, and after November.
-You can also connect with fellow educators in our forums.
+Feel free to browse these resources as you are planning your curriculum.

 Educator resources